 Position Your Monitor

-Your desktop computer monitor should be at 18 inches away from your eyes.
-This will not only help your eyesight, but it will also keep your neck and spine in a proper position.
+Your desktop computer monitor should be 18 inches away from your eyes.
+This will not only help your eyesight but will also keep your neck and spine in a proper position.
 You should be looking straight into the monitor, with the top edge of the screen slightly lower.

 If you wear bifocals, it will soothe your eyes to lower the monitor a few inches extra.
 Your keyboard should be right under the monitor, while the brightest light source on the table should be to the side.
 That way, you’ll be able to look into the monitor for hours without getting tired.

 Both the keyboard and the mouse should be within easy reach, placed right under the monitor.
 In order to maintain your desk posture while typing, you should have your upper arms close to your body, your hands slightly below the level of your elbows, and your wrists straight.